Nigeria became a Party to the WHO Framework Convention on Tobacco Control on January 18, 2006.

 Smoke Free Places

 Smoking is restricted to designated smoking areas in indoor public places and workplaces.
 Smoking is prohibited on public transport.
-Smoking is also prohibited in certain outdoor spaces, including: restaurants and bars and any place where food or drink is served or consumed, playgrounds, amusement parks, public parks, and other public gathering places; bus stops, vehicle parks and seaports; within five meters of doorways, windows and air intakes of public places or workplaces; within five meters of queues or public transport stops; on the premises of childcare and educational facilities; on the premises of healthcare facilities; and outdoor stadiums and arenas.
-To date, implementing regulations that could clarify the placement and construction of any designated smoking areas have not been issued by the Ministry of Health or received the necessary subsequent approval from both Houses of the National Assembly.
+Smoking is also prohibited in certain outdoor spaces, including: restaurants and bars and any place where food or drink is served or consumed, playgrounds, amusement parks, public parks, and other public gathering places; bus stops, vehicle parks and seaports; among other areas or places.
+The National Tobacco Control Regulations provide additional restrictions on the placement, operation and construction of any designated smoking area.
+Where those requirements cannot not be met, smoking is prohibited in the entire enclosed public place or workplace.
 Sub-national jurisdictions may enact smoke free laws that are more stringent than the national law.

 Tobacco Advertising, Promotion and Sponsorship

-Tobacco advertising and promotion is prohibited except tobacco manufacturers and retailers are permitted to promote and advertise tobacco products to “consenting” adults, which is not defined in the law.
+Tobacco advertising and promotion is prohibited except tobacco manufacturers and retailers are permitted to promote and advertise tobacco products to “consenting” adults.
 There are some restrictions on tobacco sponsorship and the publicity of such sponsorship, which is subject to the same loophole allowing sponsorship aimed at “consenting” adults.
-To date, implementing regulations that could clarify what a “consenting” adult means have not been issued by the Ministry of Health or received the necessary subsequent approval from both Houses of the National Assembly.

 Tobacco Packaging and Labeling

-Currently, a text-only health warning occupying 50 percent of the front and pack of all cigarette packaging is required.
-Misleading terms, descriptors, and other misleading packaging and labeling are not prohibited.
-Once the packaging and labeling provisions are implemented under the National Tobacco Control Act, 2015, combined picture and text health warnings will be required to be displayed on at least 50 percent of all principal display areas of all tobacco product packaging.
-The Act will also prohibit misleading packaging and labeling, including terms such as “light” and “low tar” and other signs, such as colors.
+Combined picture and text health warnings are required to be displayed on 50 percent of all principal display areas of all tobacco product packaging.
+Beginning in 2024, the size of the combined picture and text warnings will increase to 60 percent.
+The law prohibits misleading packaging and labeling, including terms such as “light” and “low tar” and other signs, such as colors.

 Cigarette Contents and Disclosures